What Supplier Documentation Is Required When Purchasing Aluminum Foil?

 COP (Certificate of Packaging)

-A Certificate of Packaging (COP) is a critical document that provides a comprehensive overview of the packaging material, its properties, and its compliance with regulatory requirements.
+The Certificate of Packaging (COP) is a vital document detailing packaging materials, their properties, and compliance with regulations.
 For aluminium foil, a COP should include:

 Having a COP ensures transparency and provides buyers with confidence in the quality and safety of the packaging material.